juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 The old man waved a hand and said, "If I wanted my presence known, I would have made it known."

 A few seconds passed in silence before Markus' shoulders drooped, and he said, "I'll get going then."
-He turned to the group of four and said, "Sorry guys."
+He turned to the group of four and said, "Sorry, guys."

 "Hold on!"
 Marie stopped them midway before they could wallow in disappointment.
 "You do realise that I am not the only seer in this Sect, right?"